Last update: December 15, 2023

 HOW TO APPLY

-Applications will be submitted online here: Apply for 2023 Dissertation Award.
-We strongly encourage applicants to review examples of previously funded applications, which are available from the Bureau.
-We also advise applicants to have their faculty advisers carefully review the application before submitting it.
+Applications will be submitted online here: Apply for 2024 Dissertation Award.
+We advise applicants to have their faculty advisers carefully review the application before submitting it.